Mahmoud-Hisham/Mahmoud-Hisham/README.md

 - 👋 Hi, I’m @Mahmoud-Hisham
 - 👀 I’m Junior Machine Learning Engineer
 -    Graduated from Faculty Of Navigation Science and Space technology Beni-Suef University
-- 💞️ I’m looking to internship opportunity
+- 💞️ I’m looking to internship opportunity or get a full time job
 - 📫 How to reach me ...by my email:- (mahmoudhisham526@gmail.com)

 <!---